politrons/AppleSearch/README.md

 ![My image](src/main/resources/img/apple.jpeg)

-Open source library to consume Apple API for music, movies and apps.
+Open source library in scala to consume public Apple API for music, movies and apps.

 You need to follow the next steps in order to start using the library.